JeSappelleRoot/KPathwayFinder/README.md

 KPathwayFinder can be used in 2 differents modes :
 - `--mode search`, to find pathways in KEGG database
-- `--mode format-only`, to format an existing file, craft from scratch or resulting from a previsous KPathwayFinder execution
+- `--mode format-only`, to format an existing file, craft from scratch or resulting from a previous partial KPathwayFinder execution

->format-only mode assume your file :
+>Format-only mode assume your file :
 > - fields are comma separated
 > - there are 3 enzymes fields (code, name and definition)
 > - there are 3 pathways fields (code, name and class)